idesignitX/Computational_Modelling_Book_Club/README.md

-# Computational_Modelling_Book_Club
+# Computational Modelling Book Club
-An virtual book club on  Farrell and Lewandowsky's (2018) book, "Computational modeling of cognition and behavior"
+An virtual book club on  Farrell and Lewandowsky's (2018) book, "Computational modeling of cognition and behavior".
+We study, discuss and exchange thoughts on the methods of compuational modelling.

 # Where
 Join our discussion for free to access exclusive contents, https://tinyurl.com/ytedrjch .